leonardothehuman/cafeKit/README.md

 A utility that decrypts Wii U NUS content to save space on compression, then reencrypt the content with 1:1 output from the original nus package

+Please, don't blindly trust 100% in this tool yet, please, after encrypting a package, decrypt it and verify if the output is 100% equal the input with tools like HashCheck Shell Extension or any other tool to check for duplicate files ...

 ### Details

 This is a fork of https://github.com/VitaSmith/cdecrypt, which is a fork of